hipe/tmx/myterm/doc/issues/003-this-adapter-architecture.md

-2) if an adapter is selected, it can add nodes ("qualified knownnesses") to our interface stream as if they were our own. somewhere else we manage delegating requests to the correct component (the real adapter) by using the proxy class "visiting association" to unwrap this
+2) if an adapter is selected, it can add nodes ("qualified knownnesses") to our interface stream as if they were our own.

+### :somewhat-nasty

+we do a tremendous hack to "inject" an association: the SELFSAME association object is MUTATED so that it reports it is a sub-category of `visiting`.

+  • `method_missing` hacks are nasty and we never do them.

+  • we were hand-writing the proxy class but it didn't scale.

+  • we mutate these guys because they are regenrated on-the-fly anyway. if this doesn't work ok, dup-mutate should work.